On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: Coding Potts by edges

 \ms A measure $\mu_N\in\M_\sigma^1(X_N)$ of maximal entropy is nothing but an equilibrium state for the constant energy.
 The correspondence between the original Potts model and the family of subshifts of finite type $X_N$ is established by means of the projection $\pi_c:X_N\to X$.
+Let us point out that under this correspondence, $\epsilon_0=1$ and therefore $\beta_N=\log(N)$ and not $\log(N)/2$ as it is in Corollary~\ref{cor:StandardSimplex}.
 This correspondence and Theorem~\ref{theo:Martirosian} allows us to obtain the following.